dan-mirescu/ExplorerPasteHelper/README.md

 1. Open the ExplorerPasteHelper app and keep it open
 2. In Windows photos app, press CTRL + SHIFT + C to copy the photo file path to the clipboard.
 ExplorerPasteHelper will automatically make it available as a paste option in Windows Explorer.
 3. Paste the photo in Explorer.

+# Download
+Download the application from under the Releases section on Github.